Chapter 1 Introduction Leaf

 1.2 Motivation

-The Data Science for Environmental Health Short Course (DaSEH), developed at the Fred Hutch Data Science Lab, is an education platform that provides open-source teaching materials using real-world examples for active experiences of introductory concepts in environmental health data analyses.
-The intention of this guide is to provide instructors more information about how to make the most of our resources.
+The Data Science for Environmental Health Short Course (DaSEH), developed at the Fred Hutch Data Science Lab, is a NIH Short Course program that provides open-source teaching materials for introductory environmental health data analyses in R. The intention of this guide is to provide instructors more information about how to make the most of our resources.

 This guide is intended for educators who are interested in using DaSEH materials for instruction.